-Summary : The 12-night expedition begins at the tip of South America.
+Summary : This 12-night expedition begins at the tip of South America.
 You will chart a course through the Drake Passage and make visits along the way through the South Shetland Islands.
 When you arrive at the Antarctic Peninsula, be prepared to be dazzled.
 Even the most seasoned Antarctica expert is astonished by the pristine beauty.
 The abundance of wildlife here is truly extraordinary including five seal species, massive penguin rookeries of gentoo, Adélies and chinstraps, as well as a profusion of seabirds from albatross to skuas.
-The journey will take you to Petermann Island or Wilhelmina Bay where you encounter colossal icebergs and ice landscapes that stretch as far as the eye can see.
-Hardy adventurers or those with a yen for history will have the chance to camp out on the ice overnight and feel the thrill and audacity of early explorers who attempted to conquer this continent.
+The journey will take you through Antarctica waters where you encounter colossal icebergs and ice landscapes that stretch as far as the eye can see.
+Hardy adventurers or those with a yen for history may endeavor to camp out on the ice overnight and feel the thrill and audacity of early explorers who attempted to conquer this continent.
 An opportunity to participate in an overnight sea kayak camping excursion is available to those enrolled in the traditional sea kayaking program.
 Experienced skiers with ski touring experience will venture into the beauty and remote wilderness.
 Or follow a good line up-slope for great views in the expedition snowshoeing program led by experienced mountain guides.

 Activities : Birding, Camping, Hiking, Kayaking, Photography

 Today is the first day of your adventure.
 Board the Akademik Ioffe, in Ushuaia, the world’s southernmost city at the tip of Argentina.
-Start to become familiar with ‘your home’ for the next 13 days and get excited for the journey ahead.
+Become familiar with your home for the next 13 days and get excited for the journey ahead.
 In the early evening, set sail and begin your voyage leaving behind Ushuaia and charting a course through the Beagle Channel.

-In the waterways of the Antarctic Peninsula, the hope is to make as much time as possible to explore by inflatable Zodiac boats and marvel up close at nature’s glory.
+In the waterways of the Antarctic Peninsula, enjoy as much time as possible exploring by inflatable Zodiac boats and marvel up close at nature’s glory.
 Planned excursions might include Neko Harbour, Wilhelmina Bay and even the southerly Petermann Island, where you will observe Weddell, crabeater and elephant seals, skuas and other seabirds, as well as a shocking abundance of penguins including some very large colonies of the comical Adélie penguin.
-Amongst these varied landing sites and extraordinary bays for cruising, find yourself delving into the expedition field photography program, as well as hiking, snowshoeing, sea kayaking, and/or ski touring.
+Amongst these varied landing sites and extraordinary bays for cruising, find yourself delving into the expedition field photography program, as well as hiking, snowshoeing, sea kayaking, camping, and/or ski touring.

-As you leave this magical place and make your way north, heading again across the Antarctic Convergence and the Drake Passage before rounding Cape Horn, you have no doubt that time will be spent sharing and reflecting on the wonderful experiences of the last few days.
+As you leave this magical place and make your way north, heading again across the Antarctic Convergence and the Drake Passage before rounding Cape Horn, spend time sharing and reflecting on the wonderful experiences of the last few days.
 Sailing down the Beagle Channel, celebrate the conclusion of your Polar expedition at a special dinner.

-In the early morning, you will arrive back in Ushuaia.
-It is time to say farewell to your crew and fellow travelers.
+In the early morning, arrive back in Ushuaia, and say farewell to your crew and fellow travelers.
 Guests will be transported to their hotels or to the airport for return flights home.